wbcraft/debian_preseed/README.md

 ### These are two files to help create a new Debian Bookworm preseed file and write it to a USB thumbdrive for installation.
-This is tested using legacy BIOS and not GPT drives for ...reasons.
+This is tested using legacy BIOS and not GPT drives because ...reasons.

 1. Section B.4.1 - Modify this for your locale.
 2. Section B.4.2 - If you want to enable network configuration, start here.